Gumbarf/Qanalysis/README.md

 In TextBlob, polarity is a measure of how positive or negative a given text is.
 It is a float number between -1.0 and 1.0 where -1.0 is extremely negative and 1.0 is extremely positive.

 Subjectivity, on the other hand, is a measure of how much the text is expressing a personal opinion or a factual information.
 It is also a float number between 0.0 and 1.0, where 0.0 is very objective and 1.0 is very subjective.

+To edit the bot you just need to change the role ID for you Admin and the roles you want to whitelist from the sentiment analysis, and the Token App.